v6d-io/v6d/GOVERNANCE.md

 ## Credits

-Some contents in this documents have been borrowed from [OpenYurt](https://github.com/alibaba/openyurt/blob/master/GOVERNANCE.md).
+Some contents in this documents have been borrowed from [BFE](https://github.com/bfenetworks/bfe/blob/develop/GOVERNANCE.md) and [OpenYurt](https://github.com/alibaba/openyurt/blob/master/GOVERNANCE.md).